danny00747/tfe-report/src/07_design.md

 \rightline{{\rm --- From frontbackend.com}}

+The system is made of three components :

-Spring boot was used as the application API to be consumed by the Angular application.
+   - The backend Spring Boot application as an API to be consumed by the Angular application.
+   - The frontend Angular application as the client side of this whole system.
+   - The PostgreSQL database used by the API.

 ## Backend Architecture